redbadger/awesome-badger/davidlaban/wasmcloud-impressions/README.md

 Connecting `wash` to a local leaf node seems to be a supported configuration.
 There doesn't seem to be a way to specify a control-plane credentials file.

-- [ ] Maybe I will make a patch for this.
+- [x] Maybe I will make a patch for this.
+Done: https://github.com/wasmCloud/wash/pull/146

 It seems that control plane access from the wasm host is typically passwordless via the leaf node.
 This makes me nervous.
 Control-plane access feels like it's equivalent to root access to your entire cluster.
 If anyone manages to compromise the wasm sandbox, or any of your capability providers then they just need to write `pub $some.topic $some.payload` to tcp localhost:4222.